 Kyoto is a fantastic spot to visit temples, such as the grand Golden Pavillion.

 Hot spring baths – onsens – are found all over Japan and should be included in every trip.
 There is a ritual when it comes to bathing: you must clean yourself whilst perched on a stool before immersing yourself in the natural, mineral-rich hot water.
 Different onsens have different properties: some are believed to purify, whilst some will make your skin softer.
-It’s very relaxing and an incredibly calming way to start the morning or end the day, before or after a traditional kaiseki dinner.
+It’s a wonderfully relaxing experience and an incredibly calming way to start the morning or end to the day, before or after a traditional kaiseki dinner.

-Tradition and Customs
+7. Tradition and customs

 Inspired to travel?
 Check out some of my example itineraries for Japan.